Cat obesity and weight loss: How to help your cat lose weight

 Cats are fussy eaters and it may take quite a while to introduce them to the new food.

-Doing the following steps will help to ease them into eating the new food.
+Carrying out the following steps will help to ease them into eating the new cat food.

-- Offer small amounts of the new diet in a separate bowl.
-If your cat is a finicky eater it may take 2-3 weeks for your cat to decide to eat it.
+1. Offer small amounts of the new diet in a separate bowl.
+If they are a finicky eater it may take 2-3 weeks for them to decide to eat it.

-- Once your cat is eating the new diet, start by mixing ¼ of the new diet with ¾ of the old diet for two to four days.
+2. Once they are eating the new diet, start by mixing ¼ of the new diet with ¾ of the old diet for two to four days.

 How to let cats get more exercise?